nrfconnect/sdk-nrf/doc/nrf/ug_thread_tools.rst

 ======================

 To issue a wpanctl command, run it in the wpanctl shell.
-For example, the following command checks the the NCP kit state:
+For example, the following command checks the kit state:

 .. code-block:: console